Introduction

 For example, we can take a look at how is the life expectancy distributed across the

-globe using Plotly
+globe using Plotly:

 fig = px.histogram(gapminder_latest_py, # package.function; Data Frame